Neo (gamer)

-Filip Borys Kubski (born June 15, 1987), better known as NEO, is a Polish former professional Counter-Strike: Global Offensive and Counter-Strike player, and current professional Counter-Strike 2 coach for FaZe Clan.
+Filip Borys Kubski (born June 15, 1987), better known as NEO, is a Polish former professional Counter-Strike: Global Offensive and Counter-Strike player, and current professional Counter-Strike 2 coach for Astralis.
 NEO is considered to be one of the best players in Counter-Strike history.
 He was also one of the "Golden Five" group of Polish CS players.
 He has played for Virtus.pro, AGAiN, Universal Soldiers, ESC Gaming, Frag eXecutors, Vitriolic, Wicked eSports, Meet Your Makers, and Pentagram G-Shock.
 Kubski has been playing professionally since 2004.

 NEO is considered to be a mechanically gifted player, with an intelligent mind for the game.
 Kubski is also considered to be very good at Counter-Strike 1.6s in-game movement, which makes him difficult to counter.
 In 2010, HLTV users voted Kubski the greatest Counter-Strike player of the decade.
 He also won the eSports Award for eSports Player of the Year in 2007 and 2008, and was rated by HLTV.org as the best player of 2011.